near/docs/docs/tutorials/contracts/nfts/3-enumeration.md

 sidebar_label: Enumeration
 ---

-In this tutorial, you'll build off the work you previously did to implement the minting and viewing functionality on a skeleton smart contract.
+In the previous tutorials, you looked at ways to integrate the minting functionality into a skeleton smart contract.
+In order to get your NFTs to show in the wallet, you also had to deploy a patch fix that implemented one of the enumeration methods.
+In this tutorial, you'll expand on and finish the rest of the enumeration methods as per the [standard](https://nomicon.io/Standards/NonFungibleToken/Enumeration.html)
 Now you'll extend the NFT smart contract and add a couple of enumeration methods that can be used to return the contract's state.

 ## Introduction

 As mentioned in the [Upgrade a Contract](/docs/tutorials/contracts/nfts/upgrade-contract/) tutorial, you can deploy patches and fixes to smart contracts.
 This time, you'll use that knowledge to implement the `nft_tokens` and `nft_supply_for_owner` enumeration functions.

-To get started, switch to the `2.minting` branch from our [GitHub repository](https://github.com/near-examples/nft-tutorial/).
+To get started, either switch to the `2.minting` branch from our [GitHub repository](https://github.com/near-examples/nft-tutorial/). or continue your work from the previous tutorials.
 If you haven't cloned it yet, refer to the [Contract Architecture](/docs/tutorials/contracts/nfts/skeleton#building-the-skeleton) to check out the repository.

 ```bash